 CONFLICT & CATASTROPHE MEDICINE COURSE

 This 11-month part-time course is designed to fulfil the requirements for admission to the examination for the Diploma in the Medical Care of Catastrophes (DMCC).
 The course commences in January and candidates have up to four years to complete it.
 70% attendance is required for DMCC eligibility.
-This is based on the number of lectures attended, not course days.
+This is based on the number of course days.
 The content and mode of teaching on the course is designed primarily for postgraduates.
 Applications from undergraduates will not be accepted.